distribusion/retailer_api_documentation/source/includes/_bookings.md

 Use this endpoint to retrieve the status of your order.
 The state can have one of the three values:

 - `created`: your order has been taken into account successfully and will be processed soon
-- `executed`: your order has been successfully conducted at our partner's remote system
+- `executed`: your order has been successfully processed on our partner's remote system
 - `failed`: your order could not be executed at our partner's remote system

 Once your order has been executed, you will also obtain a booking ID.
 This booking ID can be used to call our [bookings#show] (https://api.distribusion.com/retailers/v4/docs/#show) in order to get detailed information about the booking and [bookings/{:id}/tickets] (https://api.distribusion.com/retailers/v4/docs/#tickets) to retrieve the ticket in PDF, PKPASS or HTML formats.

 ### HTTP Request